 We often recognize grasses for their ornamental attributes – dynamic, flowing movement in the breeze, reflecting the dancing light, screening of unsightly areas, as well as their value in providing food and habitat for wildlife.
 But the grasses are the plant family with the greatest economic value, and it’s interesting to think about grass-based agriculture, the oils derived from grasses, their role in making beverages such as sake, wine, beer, and whiskey, their importance in construction (think thatch roofs, basketry, furniture, fencing, bamboo framing, scaffolding), and of their use in reed instruments.

-Harlequin’s Gardens carries many clump grasses that are well suited for the residential or public landscape, and some of our in-stock favorites are shared below (and we have many more in stock too!).
+Harlequin’s Gardens carries many clump-forming grasses that are well suited for the residential or public landscapes, and some of our in-stock favorites are shared below (and we have many more in stock too!).
 But first, a refresher on three main types of grasses: cool season, warm season, and evergreen.

-WARM SEASON: Most people grow warm season grasses in this area.
+WARM SEASON: Most grasses grown in this area are warm-season grasses.
 Many of our native grasses, and many of the most popular grasses for our area are Warm Season grasses.
 Wait until late March or early April to cut back warm season grasses.
 Cut as low as you can, ideally 2-3”, so light can penetrate into the entire clump.

 EVERGREEN: Remain mostly green through the year and do not need to be cut back.
 To clean them up in spring, gently ‘comb’ out old dry blades with a hand rake.

 Following are some of our favorite ornamental grasses that are in stock and available for your gardens.